noisebridge/PythonClass/23_logging.md

 ### logging: A Python Standard Library Module
 The Python logging library is a complex and configurable tool for logging events in your code, it is a core Python skill.
 At the most basic, is a replacement for the print statements frequently scattered through code for debugging.
 For short scripts where you don't want a lot of setup, use basicConfig, which only adds one line to your code.
 For longer projects, you'll want to use a lot more logging infrastructure, which we will discuss in detail.
-Note that print statements are acceptable for standard output to the console that the user will need to use the application, and that basicConfig goes to standard error by default.

 ### 1. Basic setup